mburakbilgic-farmakod/crosswalking_pedestrian_detection/readme.md

    - Press the 'q' key to stop the application and exit.

 5. Output:
-   - If the `--crosswalk` argument is provided, the crosswalk coordinates will be saved to the specified output file as a text file.
+   - If the `--crosswalk` argument is provided, the crosswalk coordinates will be saved to the specified output file as a mp4 file.

 ## Additional Information